-Activity: T11 TECHNOLOGICAL PROCESSES OF WINEMAKING.
+· Activity: T11 TECHNOLOGICAL PROCESSES OF WINEMAKING.
 DISCUSS AND RECORD THE INFORMATION GATHERED.
-Description of the activity: Agreement on the project's purpose, work phases, agreement on tasks, working methods (specific roles, division of labour, communication, documentation, evaluation, etc.) To learn about the basic technological processes of winemaking using different methods and tools (searching on the internet, site visit, video conference).
+Description of the activity: 1 Agreement on the project's purpose, work phases, agreement on tasks, working methods (specific roles, division of labour, communication, documentation, evaluation, etc.) To learn about the basic technological processes of winemaking using different methods and tools (searching on the internet, site visit, video conference).
 To discuss, analyse and record the information gathered together).
-Learning outcome Knowledge Skill Responsibility and autonomy Professional: Listing the basic processes of wine technology and explaining the essence of each process.
+Learning outcome Knowledge Skill Re au Professional: Listing the basic processes of wine technology and explaining the essence of each process.
 Deciding whether an internet resource on wine technology is professionally credible or not.
 Presenting the information on a process to others in a joint meeting.
 Collecting professional materials independently, finalising the description of the process based on teacher guidance.
 Project management knowledge, transversal skills: Explaining why careful planning is needed in the project.
 List the working phases of a project, explaining the meaning of the terms "deliverable/product", "work stage", "division of work", "documentation".
-Ability to select the tasks that best match own skills.
-Ability to plan own tasks, and to document it following a common agreement.
 Independently completes the tasks undertaken in the job-sharing scheme on time.
-Digital skills: Searching the internet for dig involved in the design on a co digital format and shares it wi ital resources on wine technology.
+Digital skills: involved in the design on a co tal resources on wine technology.
 Join th mmon digital working area.
-Prepares his ith others on the common online work p he online conferences, get /her own work plan in latform.
-Working methods, tools and tools Project kick-off meeting, developing and documenting of individual and joint work plans and agreements on a platform suitable for teamwork.
+Prepares his/ ers on the common online work platform her own work plan in digital Working methods, tools and tools ds, Project kick-off meeting, developing and documenting of individual and joint work plans and agreements on a platform suitable for teamwork.
 Teamwork: joint analysis of resources collected individually by team members.
 By prior agreement, each team member collected information on at least one basic wine technological process.
 The collected material was uploaded to the common platform.
-The result is presented in 5-10 minutes by the learner who collected the source material (or, if previously agreed, the learner responsible for each process) Monitoring, evalua ation, feedback Assessment, feedback during the activity.
+The result is presented in 5-10 minutes by the learner who collected the source material (or, if previously agreed, the learner responsible for each process).
+Monitoring, evalua tion, feedback Assessment, feedback during the activity.
 In the team meeting, team members will evaluate each presentation using a 3-2-1 method: 3: write/say three positive things about the presentation!
 2: write/say two suggestions: what could be improved about what you heard or saw?
 1: write/say one negative thing that the others did not like.
 The owner of the process reacts to the opinions of the others and a common agreement is reached on what could/should/should be improved in the presentation of the process (if any) and this agreement is documented.
 Feedback: the process owners present the final version at the next meeting.